 - Counsel for Toll Brothers in first-party insurance coverage litigation, culminating in a steps-of-the-courthouse settlement.

 - Counsel for Melrose Industries and GKN Aerospace companies in complex commercial litigation with a large aerospace customer.

 - Counsel for boutique investment bank Park Lane and broker-dealer Stonehaven, LLC in a FINRA arbitration.

 - Counsel for Pfizer in federal litigation against a competitor regarding advertising for Children’s and Infants’ Advil.

 - Counsel for Best Buy, Inc. in obtaining an appellate reversal of class certification in securities litigation and subsequently winning summary judgment dismissing the case.

 - Counsel for Bayer and its predecessors in multiple proceedings before the National Advertising Division and the National Advertising Review Board relating to over-the-counter allergy medications.

 - Counsel for United States Fidelity and Guaranty Co. in appellate proceedings and a jury trial seeking recovery under reinsurance contracts.

-- Dan also successfully argued an appeal on behalf of two pro bono clients that resulted in a landmark decision from the United States Court of Appeals for the Second Circuit confirming the constitutional right of people held in immigration detention to discharge planning for mental health illnesses.
+- Pro bono counsel for two individuals released from immigration detention, including successfully arguing an appeal that resulted in a landmark decision from the United States Court of Appeals for the Second Circuit confirming the constitutional right of people held in immigration detention to discharge planning for mental health illnesses.